The Polyphonic Spree

-The Polyphonic Spree is an American choral rock band from Dallas, Texas, that was formed in 2000 by singer/songwriter Tim DeLaughter.
-The band's pop and rock songs are augmented by a large vocal choir, and instruments such as flute, trumpet, french horn, trombone, violin, viola, cello, percussion, piano, guitars, bass, drums, electronic keyboards, and EWI.
+The Polyphonic Spree is an American choral indie rock band from Dallas, Texas, formed in 2000 by singer and songwriter Tim DeLaughter, formerly of Tripping Daisy.
+The band's pop and rock songs are augmented by a large vocal choir, and instruments such as flute, trumpet, French horn, trombone, violin, viola, cello, percussion, piano, guitars, bass, drums, electronic keyboards, and EWI.

 History

 DeLaughter's previous group, Tripping Daisy, came to an abrupt end in 1999 when guitarist Wes Berggren died of a drug overdose.
 The Polyphonic Spree was formed, in part, in reaction to Berggren's death.

-In 2000, DeLaughter collaborated with 12 other musicians to put together a sound that reflected the music he grew up with.
-He wanted to explore the orchestral palette and pop sensibility of The Beatles, The Association, The 5th Dimension, Wings, Electric Light Orchestra and The Beach Boys and the vocal style of Ozzy Osbourne from Black Sabbath.
-Within two weeks, The Polyphonic Spree created a 30-minute set, donned their signature white choir robes and performed with Grandaddy and Bright Eyes.
+In 2000, DeLaughter collaborated with twelve other musicians to put together a sound that reflected the music he grew up with.
+He wanted to explore the orchestral palette and pop sensibility of the Beatles, the Beach Boys, Paul McCartney and Wings, Electric Light Orchestra, the Association, the 5th Dimension, and the vocal style of Ozzy Osbourne from Black Sabbath.
+Within two weeks, The Polyphonic Spree created a 30-minute setlist with them donning their signature white choir robes, and opened for Grandaddy and Bright Eyes.

-Shortly after their first show, 12 more musicians joined the band, and they recorded The Beginning Stages of ...
+Shortly after their first show, another twelve musicians joined the band to the point of them becoming a collective, and they recorded The Beginning Stages of ...
 The Polyphonic Spree, which contained all nine songs (sections) written for their first show plus a tenth track ("Section 10 – Long Day").
 The album was intended to serve as a demo recording for booking the band for live performances.
 As a result of the attention they received from the press and other industry pundits after performing at the South by Southwest music festival in Austin, Texas, the band was invited to perform at London's Meltdown Festival curated by David Bowie in 2002.
 They opened for The Divine Comedy at the Royal Festival Hall the same year.

 In early 2003, they were dropped by their record label, 679 Recordings, for "lack of record sales".
 About this time, the band began to break into pop culture.
 The song "Light and Day" was used in a joint Volkswagen Beetle/iPod tie-in advertising campaign, appearing on television commercials nationwide in 2004.
 The same song was used in a tribute to Bill Walsh during an NFL football preseason special, in an episode of the TV series Scrubs, in Murderball, a documentary about the U.S. wheelchair rugby team, and as the end music for the first series of the BBC Radio 7 sci-fi comedy Undone; the song's video was adapted for the movie Eternal Sunshine of the Spotless Mind (the DVD features a clip).
 Also during this time the band was invited to be an opening act for Bowie's Reality Tour and again performed at South by Southwest.